stax76/OpenWithPlusPlus/README.md

 # Open with++

-Open with++ is a shell extension which adds a customizable context menu to the windows file explorer.
+Open with++ is a shell extension which adds a customizable context menu to the Windows File Explorer.

 It allows to execute a command line on the selected files and folders.